The Art of Cyber Deception: Social Engineering in Cybersecurity

 Image of a man looking at a cyber eye, surrounded by lines of code

-We’re nearing the end of this guide but not before I give you a prospective analysis of social engineering for the coming years.
+We’re nearing the end of this guide, but before we wrap up, I want to provide a prospective analysis of social engineering in the coming years.

-Already, we’re seeing several emerging trends and tactics used by hackers that might change the way we look at cybersecurity.
+We’re already witnessing several emerging trends and tactics used by hackers that could significantly alter the landscape of cybersecurity.

-Below, I’ll go through some of these and discuss their future potential!
+Below, I’ll explore some of these developments and discuss their potential impact on the future!

 1. Emerging Trends and Tactics